tsileo/blobstash/README.md

 - List (sorted by an uint index) data type
 - "Virtual" Blob data type (upload/download from/to storage)

-A backup is a set with pointer to hashmap (either representing a directory or a file, and a directory is also a set of pointer).
+A backup is a set with pointer to hash (either representing a directory or a file, and a directory is also a set of pointer).

 Hash pointer are the SHA1 of the JSON object, so if a file is stored multiple times, metadata are not duplicated.